 We can’t wait to see you all there!

-Myka Abrams, Department of English and Comparative Literary Studies, University of Warwick
+Myka Abramson, Department of English and Comparative Literary Studies, University of Warwick

 Uta Balbier, Department of History, King’s College London

 Martin Halliwell, School of Arts and Centre for American Studies, University of Leicester

 Zoe Hyman, Institute of the Americas, University College London

 Daniel Matlin, Department of History, King’s College London

 Cara Rodway, Eccles Centre for American Studies, British Library